PistolRcks/PistolRcks.github.io/posts/flfa-project.md

 ![Screenshot of flfa-project](/assets/images/posts/flfa_screencap.png)

+*A screenshot of the project in which one of the fighters is performing a Dragon Punch*

 # Behind the Project
 I made this project as a final project for my Formal Languages and Finite Automata class.
 The aspect of that class I wanted to focus on in this project was RegEx, which forms the backbone of the motion input system.